Czyriess/Magpantay_Final_Project_OOP/README.md

 }

 Inheritance:
-Inheritance is implemented by allowing future extensions of the system, such as specialized appointment types (e.g., online appointments).
-A new class, like OnlineAppointment, can inherit from Appointment and extend its functionality while reusing the core properties.
+The system allows for future extensions, like specialized appointment types (e.g., online appointments), by creating subclasses that inherit from the base Appointment class.

     class OnlineAppointment extends Appointment {